Kyung Hee University’s Smart Space and Defense Convergence Research Institute holds the 6th K-Space Working Group meeting

 [대학저널 김주원 기자]The Smart Space and Defense Convergence Research Institute of Kyung Hee University announced that it held the 6th K-Space Working Group meeting on December 19 at the central library conference room.

 Established in September of this year, the Smart Space and Defense Convergence Research Institute has held five meetings prior to full-scale activities to discuss the direction of development.
 The theme of the 6th meeting was ‘Seeking global government-industry-academia cooperation in the era of the space economy’.
-In addition to researchers from Kyunghee University, about 60 people from the US Embassy in Korea, the Korea Astronomy and Space Research Institute, related research institutes and companies participated, showing keen interest.
+In addition to researchers from Kyunghee University, regarding 60 people from the US Embassy in Korea, the Korea Astronomy and Space Research Institute, related research institutes and companies participated, showing keen interest.

 The main contents of discussion at this meeting were △introduction of the space industry and policies of the US Embassy △current status and introduction of the domestic space industry △discussions on revitalization of the space industry between Korea and the US.
 Vice President Kwon Oh-byung explained to the attendees the history of Kyung Hee’s challenge to space and explained the reason for the establishment of the Smart Space and Defense Convergence Research Institute.
 Vice President Kwon introduced this research institute as a research institute that combines ‘direct space industry’ and ‘indirect space industry’.
 The direct space industry is a field that develops basic satellites and payloads for space exploration, and the indirect space industry includes space economy and management, space medicine, and space tourism.